 Pay attention to the fees and commissions they charge, as well as account minimums, when you choose a brokerage.
 Many stock trading apps offer commission-free trading.
-If you are interested in ETFs or foreign stocks, you’ll want to make sure you can trade those on the platform you choose, as well.
+If you are interested in ETFs or foreign stocks, you’ll want to make sure you can trade those on the platform you choose.

 Investing in EV stocks is a way to support future sustainability efforts while building a portfolio with plenty of room for growth.

 Top Stocks To Invest In

 - Gold Stocks

 Daria Uhlig contributed to the reporting for this article.

 Data is accurate as of June 9, 2023, and is subject to change.